ThomasCollignon/demo-docker-native-h2/README.md

-The purpose of this project is to run a Spring Boot native Docker image including an in-file H2 database.
+The purpose of this project is to run a Spring Boot native Docker image including an in-memory H2 database with loading from file at startup.

 Pre-requisite: Docker and GraalVM.